- OUR CHURCH

 This program teaches the essentials of the faith and prepares each Confirmand to publicly profess faith in Jesus Christ and become an adult member of the church.
 This class is conducted by Dr. James Rogers and adult Confirmation Guides during the Sunday School hour from September through April.
 Service projects and retreats are also a part of the program.
 Classes are based on the Big God Big Questions: Confirmation for a Growing Faith curriculum by PC(USA), and the students have the opportunity to join the church on the first Sunday of May during the 11:15 a.m. worship service.

-From September until May the high school and middle school youth typically meet on Sunday nights from 5:00 p.m. – 6:00 p.m. for fellowship, service, study, and worship.
+From September until May the high school and middle school youth typically meet on Sunday nights from 5:00 p.m. – 7:00 p.m. in the Kirk House (62 King Street) for fellowship, service, study, and worship.
 During the summer youth events are typically during the week.
-For upcoming event dates, times, and locations, please check out our Weekly Youth Ministry Update or the Youth Group Schedule April – May 2021.
+For upcoming event dates, times, and locations, please check out our Weekly Youth Ministry Update or the Youth Group Schedule Summer 2021.